terraform-aws-modules/terraform-aws-transit-gateway/examples/multi-account/README.md

 Configuration in this directory creates AWS Transit Gateway, attach VPC to it and share it with other AWS principals using [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).

-## Notes

-There is a famous limitation in Terraform which prevents us from using computed values in `count`.
-For this reason this example is using data-sources to discover already created default VPC and subnets.

-In real-world scenario you will have to split creation of VPC (using [terraform-aws-vpc modules](https://github.com/terraform-aws-modules/terraform-aws-vpc)) and creation of TGW resources using this module.

 ## Usage

 To run this example you need to execute: